Amish Granola Recipe

 This High Protein Granola Recipe, with lots of nuts, is perfect for yogurt parfaits.

 Granola with Protein - Homemade Protein Granola

-If you want to add raisins or other dried fruit to your granola, wait to add until after the granola is roasted and cooled.
+But if you're adding raisins or other dried fruit to your granola, wait to add them until after the granola is roasted and cooled.

 How to prepare Amish Granola Cereal

 Spread the granola onto a large cookie sheet pan or two 9 x 13 cake pans.
-Bake at 275 degrees for approximately 1 1/2 hours or desired doneness.
+And bake at 275 degrees for approximately 1 1/2 hours or desired doneness.
 Stir occasionally to roast evenly.